-At the American College of Apothecaries, American College of Veterinary Pharmacists, and Pharmacists Planning Services, Inc., public health and safety is our top priority.
+At the American College of Apothecaries, American College of Veterinary Pharmacists, and Pharmacists Public Health Initiatives, public health and safety is our top priority.

 While we are operating as usual, we are also working on contingency plans to be prepared for changing circumstances.
 We are actively following the Centers for Disease Control (CDC) and local state departments of health as well as local public health authorities so we can respond quickly to any shifts in their recommendations.

 What are ACA , ACVP, and PPHI doing in response to COVID-19?

 After careful consideration for the safety of our training class participants, instructors, and staff, the American College of Apothecaries resumed in-person training classes on June 4, 2020.
 ACA followed local public health guidelines to develop the following protocols.